HasanNaimul/adventureworks-retail-analysis/adventureworks-retail-analysis/README.md

 - The original project report and slide deck are included in `docs/references/`.
 - This repo is designed to present the work professionally for recruiters and hiring managers.

-## Suggested next upgrades

-- add a Power BI or Tableau dashboard
-- convert the Python scripts into a clean notebook
-- publish sample chart images to `images/`
-- add a short LinkedIn project write-up

 ## Author